WestGrid/trainingMaterials/pages/courses.md

 </summary>
 <p>

-This an advanced version of the ParaView-based visualization course focusing on parallel rendering, interactive client-server remote visualization, batch workflows using both cluster's CPUs and GPUs.
+This is an advanced version of the ParaView-based visualization course focusing on parallel rendering, interactive client-server remote visualization, batch workflows using both cluster's CPUs and GPUs.